 params (object, optional) — Configuration parameters:

-include (array of strings, default: [“mean”]) — Output types to include: “mean”, “residue”, or “logits”
+include (array of strings, default: [“mean”]) — Output representations to return; allowed values: “mean”, “residue”, “logits”

-items (array of objects, max: 32) — Input sequences:
+items (array of objects, min length: 1, max length: 32) — Input entries:

 Example request: